autekroy/The-Other-Fish-in-the-Sea/README.md

 #### Background Story:
 You want to find your love of your life!
 But you have been dropped on a wrong island.
-So you have to swim to cross different to find your love!
+So you have to swim to cross different islands to find your love!
 Eat the food on the island, avoid underwater monsters and collect swords to kill monsters!

 #### Game Play: